ShaneYu/beyond-the-horizon-theme-vscode/README.md

 ## Credits

-[Jonathan Olaleye](https://github.com/jolaleye) for the original [Horizon](https://jolaleye.github.io/horizon-theme-vscode) theme this one is based on and enhances.
+- [Jonathan Olaleye](https://github.com/jolaleye) for the original [Horizon](https://jolaleye.github.io/horizon-theme-vscode) theme this one is based on and enhances.
+- [Designed by Freepik](http://www.freepik.com) for the ninja image I'm using as my extension icon for now.

 ## License